Anita-Khatri/SQL-Learning-Journey/README.md

-# SQL-Learning-Journey
+# SQL-Profieciency
-This repository reflects my growing proficiency in SQL using PostgreSQL as part of my learning experience This repository is a comprehensive collection of SQL projects and exercises, developed using PostgreSQL as the primary database tool.
-It documents my journey through both basic and advanced SQL concepts, with practical, real-world query applications and use cases.
+This repository is a comprehensive collection of SQL projects and exercises, developed using PostgreSQL as the primary database tool.
+It documents both basic and advanced SQL concepts, with practical, real-world query applications and use cases.

 Key topics and features include:
 CRUD Operations